Last Updated: May 12, 2021

 Most website builders do NOT truly and fully integrate SEO or lead generation into their process of creating your own website.
 They often don't tell you to incorporate a call-to-action on your website or create a soft offer for your customers in order to capture email addresses.
 Your website needs these elements and more to make your website a way to convert leads into actual customers.

 There are also a substantial amount of back-end coding elements from an Search Engine Optimization perspective that a website builder can often overlook or not integrate altogether.
-For instance, last month alone we were performing SEO on two different website builder platforms previously listed (on websites we did not get the opportunity to design).
+For instance, we were performing SEO on two different website builder platforms previously listed (on websites we did not get the opportunity to design).
 One of the website builders offered LocalBusiness schema, but no other options for microdata.
 Furthermore, they forgot to include “phone number” as a field in the “auto-generating” schema, one of the most critical elements for associating your business with other listings online.
 Whereas, the other website builder didn’t even allow website schema to be inserted into their system.
 This is just one example of how SEO is an afterthought when it comes to website builders.

 Yes, we ended up emailing both website builders to inform them of the errors. sure enough, they thanked us and told us we were right.
 But they didn’t say when they expected to make the fixes/additions to their system.
+Update: They eventually added the aforementioned schema features, but it was literally years behind traditional web design Content Management Systems like Joomla or WordPress.
+Additionally, their schema support still has very limited options for customization and advanced structured data.

 The list of SEO shortfalls of website builders doesn’t end with that one example either.
 As such, while you might end up with a remotely similar look of a site you love, what’s the point if you can’t be found on Google?